DX-0w0/image-extension/README.md

 # Image Sauce Extract Extension

-The dist folder is the extension build.
+The dist folder is the extension `production build`.
 Replace/rename `manifest.chrome.json / manifest.firefox.json` to `manifest.json` to use in either chrome or firefox extension.

 # Local Image download
 Works only for original source image urls that increment the last path by 1 for the images.